-Correlation analysis is now used to explore what links might exist between known modes of long-term variability in the climate system and average annual precipitation for the 8 LTP regions.
-It has been shown through long-term coupled atmosphere-ocean model simulations that long-term persistence in the climate system can be attributed to ocean dynamics which have memory (Fraedrich & Blender, 2003; Fraedrich et al., 2009; O'Connell et al., 2016), and which are reflected in quasi-periodic oscillations in SSTs; these in turn are linked to long-term fluctuations in temperature, precipitation and runoff records across the globe (teleconnections; Chase et al., 2005)).
-Here we explore the correlations between regional precipitation and five

-- 414 indices of these modes of variability: the Atlantic Multidecadal Oscillation (AMO), the North - 415 Atlantic Oscillation (NAO), the Pacific Decadal Oscillation (PDO), the Interdecadal Pacific - Oscillation (IPO) and the Southern Oscillation Index (SOI) (section 2.6).
-Table 3b and Figure S4 - 417 present significant correlations with regional precipitation; NAO shows no significant - 418 correlation (its influence is on seasonal and spatial distribution: Kyte et al, 2006), while the IPO - and SOI are inversely correlated as expected (Chiew & Leahy, 2003; McNeil & Cox, 2007).
-The - Hurst coefficient for the AMO is 0.92; for the PDO, 0.85 and the SOI, 0.57, so the AMO and the - 421 PDO are the main drivers of LTP in regional precipitation (Figure S5).
-Time series of annual - 422 AMO, PDO and SOI values are shown in Figure S6 for the period 1900-2013 with CDM plots of - each superposed, and also of annual Global precipitation.
-The correlations of Global - 424 precipitation with AMO, PDO and SOI are 0.23, -0.46 and 0.72 respectively, which suggests that - 425 the SOI (H=0.57) has a strong influence on the weak level of LTP in Global precipitation - 426 (H=0.61) (Figure S7 shows correlations at the grid scale).
-Stepwise linear regression of annual - Global precipitation on AMO, PDO and SOI yields an adjusted $R^2 = 0.56$.
-Therefore, by - comparison with the results in Table 3(a), the 8 regions explain another 16% of the variance, but - with 8 significant independent variables.
-As a direct comparison, the best three regions explain - 430 63% of the variance (Amazon 39%;+Southeast Asia, 61%;+North Asia,63%) compared with - 431 56% for the AMO.
-PDO and SOI.
-However, this is not a like-for-like comparison, as the H - values for the two sets of explanatory variables are different, suggesting that other unknown - 433 explanatory factors may be affecting regional precipitation.
+coupled atmosphere-ocean model simulations that long-term persistence in the climate system can be attributed to ocean dynamics which have memory (Fraedrich & Blender, 2003; Fraedrich et al., 2009; O'Connell et al., 2016), and which are reflected in quasi-periodic oscillations in SSTs; these in turn are linked to long-term fluctuations in temperature, precipitation and runoff records across the globe (teleconnections; Chase et al., 2005)).
+Here we explore the correlations between regional precipitation and five indices of these modes of variability: the Atlantic Multidecadal Oscillation (AMO), the North Atlantic Oscillation (NAO), the Pacific Decadal Oscillation (PDO), the Interdecadal Pacific Oscillation (IPO), and the Southern Oscillation Index (SOI) (Section 2.6).
+Table 3b and Figure S4 in Supporting Information S1 present significant correlations with regional precipitation; NAO shows no significant correlation (its influence is on seasonal and spatial distribution: Kyte et al., 2006), while the IPO and SOI are inversely correlated as expected (Chiew & Leahy, 2003; McNeil & Cox, 2007).
+The Hurst coefficient for the AMO is 0.92; for the PDO, 0.85 and the SOI, 0.57, so the AMO and the PDO are the main drivers of LTP in regional precipitation (Figure S5 in Supporting Information S1).
+Time series of annual AMO, PDO, and SOI values are shown in Figure S6 in Supporting Information S1 for the period 1900-2013 with CDM plots of each superposed, and also of annual Global precipitation.
+The correlations of Global precipitation with AMO, PDO and SOI are 0.23, -0.46, and 0.72, respectively, which suggests that the SOI (H = 0.57) has a strong influence on the weak level of LTP in Global precipitation (H = 0.61) (Figure S7 in Supporting Information S1 shows correlations at the grid scale).
+Stepwise linear regression of annual Global precipitation on AMO, PDO, and SOI yields an adjusted $R^2 = 0.56$ .
+Therefore, by comparison with the results in Table 3(a), the eight regions explain another 16% of the variance, but with 8 significant independent variables.
+As a direct comparison, the best three regions explain 63% of the variance (Amazon, 39%; +Southeast Asia, 61%; +North Asia, 63%) compared with 56% for the AMO.
+PDO, and SOI.
+However, this is not a like-for-like comparison, as the H values for the two sets of explanatory variables are different, suggesting that other unknown explanatory factors may be affecting regional precipitation.

-3.5 The Hurst Phenomenon explained for the river Nile
+3.5.
+The Hurst Phenomenon Explained for the River Nile

-- While LTP and the Hurst Phenomenon can be modelled stochastically using a H-K scaling law, - an explanation of how the Hurst Phenomenon arises has proved more elusive.
-Based on our - findings, it is suggested that the reason for the discrepancy between the weak LTP in point/grid- - scale precipitation, and the higher H values observed in the naturalised annual flows of large - river basins like the Nile, is the scale dependence of LTP in precipitation which is - integrated/averaged by the basin with increasing spatial scale.
-We now provide the evidence that - this is the case for the Nile.
+While LTP and the Hurst Phenomenon can be modeled stochastically using a H-K scaling law, an explanation of how the Hurst Phenomenon arises has proved more elusive.
+Based on our findings, it is suggested that the reason for the discrepancy between the weak LTP in point/grid-scale precipitation, and the higher H values observed in the naturalized annual flows of large river basins like the Nile, is the scale dependence of LTP in precipitation